-As with every other rule, there are exceptions to the first in time, first in right rule.
-Depending on state and federal laws, certain liens, such as those placed on property for the collection of property taxes, special assessment taxes, homeowners' association (HOA) assessments, and contractor fees, may have priority over purchase money mortgages and other liens recorded earlier.
+Depending on state and federal laws, certain liens, like those placed on a property for the collection of property taxes, special assessment taxes, homeowners' association (HOA) or condominium association (COA) assessments, and contractor fees, might have priority over first mortgages and other earlier-recorded liens.

-The priority of a lien matters because, in the event of a foreclosure, the holder of the lien with the highest priority is paid first from the proceeds of the foreclosure sale.
-Only after that party is made whole does the holder of the next highest priority receive any of the money from the foreclosure sale, and on and on down the line of liens.
-If there isn't enough money for all of the lienholders to get paid, the holders of the liens lower down on the chain are out of luck.
+Lien priority matters because, in the event of a foreclosure, the holder of the lien with the highest priority is paid first from the proceeds of the foreclosure sale.
+Only after that party is made whole does the holder of the next highest priority receive any of the money from the foreclosure sale—and on and on down the line of liens.
+If sufficient money isn't available for all of the lienholders to get paid, the holders of the liens lower down on the chain are out of luck.

-Now imagine that, while you're still working on your home, which is now gutted and worth only $425,000, you lose your job and you stop paying your mortgage.
-If the bank that loaned you $400,000 forecloses, and the home sells for what it's worth at the foreclosure auction, who gets paid?
-The holder of the first mortgage gets $400,000 from the foreclosure proceeds and is made whole.
-The holder of the second mortgage only gets the remaining $25,000, even though it loaned you $100,000.
-Depending on the laws of your state, the second lienholder may or may not be able to sue you to recover the remaining $75,000, which is called a deficiency.
-(To learn more about deficiencies and to find out whether lenders can sue you for a deficiency, see our article on Anti-Deficiency Laws.)
-What about your friend and the neighbor?
-They get no money from the foreclosure, and their liens are now worthless.
-However, they can still try to collect the debt from you in other ways (for example, your friend could sue you and then freeze your bank accounts, garnish your wages, or place liens on other property you may own).
+Now, imagine that while you're still upgrading your home, which is now gutted and worth only $425,000.
+You lose your job, and stop making your mortgage payments.
+Who gets paid if the bank that loaned you $400,000 forecloses, and the home sells for what it's worth at the foreclosure auction?
+The first mortgage holder gets $400,000 from the foreclosure proceeds and is made whole.
+The second mortgage holder gets the remaining $25,000, even though it loaned you $100,000.
+Depending on the laws of your state, the second lienholder might be able to sue you to recover the remaining $75,000, which is called a "deficiency."